mutou101/carpark-info-assignment/README.md

 The api/carpark/addCarpark can add a carpark to database.

+The api/carpark/addBatchesByUpload can store data in CSV files to the database in batches.

 The api/carpark/addMyFavourite can add a specific carpark as my favourite.

-The api/carpark/addBatchesByUpload can store data in CSV files to the database in batches.
+The api/myFavourite/created can created a user data.

+The api/myFavourite/getByName can search for your favorite carparks by inputting your user name.

 ## Your Task
 1. Given the CSV dataset (hdb-carpark-information-<timestamp>.csv) that contains details of a list of carparks, design the database to store the given information in the dataset and to support the below given user stories.
 ER diagram should be provided.